offbynull/coroutines/README.md

 It depends.
 Instrumentation adds loading and saving code to each method that's intended to run as part of a coroutine, so your class files will become larger and that extra code will take time to execute.
 I personally haven't noticed any drastic slowdowns in my own projects, but be aware that highly recursive coroutines / heavy call depths may end up consuming a lot of resources thereby causing noticeable performance loss.

+#### What projects make use of Coroutines?

+The Coroutines project was originally made for use in (and is heavily used by) the [Peernetic](https://github.com/offbynull/peernetic) project.
+Peernetic is a Java actor-based P2P computing framework specifically designed to facilitate development and testing of distributed and P2P algorithms.
+Coroutines help by making logic easily understandable/readable within an actor.
+See the Javadoc header in [this file](https://github.com/offbynull/peernetic/blob/2143d4b208d1107a933e06868e53811a2c7608c4/core/src/main/java/com/offbynull/peernetic/core/actor/CoroutineActor.java) for an overview of why this is.

 #### What restrictions are there?

 ##### Reflection API